 Managing Queens – Cat Pregnancy ProblemsQueens have few issues to deal with but when an issue arises, it results in kitten loss if you don't have a solution.

-UMBILICAL CORDSKittens are often born two or three together.
+Umbilical CordsKittens are often born two or three together.
 Some have twisted placentas or umbilical cords wrapped around each other.
 Umbilical cords wrapped around the leg can amputate a foot if not taken care of immediately.
 When seen, clamp and cut the umbilical cords, freeing the baby from litter mates.
 It is best to clamp with an umbilical clamp and use a suture scissors, which allows safe cutting.
 Your job is to free the kitten from litter mates and get them breathing room air quickly.
-Remember that 50% of losses are at birth.
+Remember that 50 percent of losses are at birth.

 Secondary conditions occur when part of the litter is delivered and the labor is ineffective.
 This is a more common occurrence.
 Uterine Inertia is often seen in older, overweight moms but can happen to any mom that is low on calcium.

-Treatment for ineffective contractions is to give 2 mL of calcium gel orally and repeat in 15 minutes.
-If no kittens are delivered within 20 minutes, give 4 U of Oxytocin SQ with repeat dose of both calcium gel and Oxytocin in 30 minutes.
-After 3 treatments and no results, we go to a C-Section.
+Treatment for ineffective contractions is to give two mL of calcium gel orally and repeat in 15 minutes.
+If no kittens are delivered within 20 minutes, give four U of Oxytocin SQ with repeat dose of both calcium gel and Oxytocin in 30 minutes.
+After three treatments and no results, we go to a C-Section.

 Preventing Inertia is accomplished by giving calcium gel when starting labor and again when you feel labor is slowing.
 Heavy-milking moms are prone to this issue and will benefit from the calcium supplement.
 Calcium is the lube between the uterine muscle that allows contractions and labor.
 Milking will increase calcium demand at the same time labor does, making queens prone to deficiency.
 When calcium is low, ineffective contractions can result in a longer labor and giving up on the unborn kitten.

-MILKING VOLUMEQueens produce 1 mL of milk per kitten per hour at birth, increasing to 7 mL per kitten per hour during the second week.
+Milking VolumeQueens produce one mL of milk per kitten per hour at birth, increasing to seven mL per kitten per hour during the second week.
 Managing queens to bring mom into milk quickly avoids nutritional loss in kittens.

-LOTS OF GLAND, NO MILKFemales that have plenty of glands but no milk are lacking the prolactin stimulation to start.
-Treat mom with Reglan.
-Give 2 mg every 6 hours.
-Mom should come into milk by 3rd treatment.
-Reglan comes in an injectable or oral product and releases prolactin hormone to start milking process.
+Lots of Glands, No MilkFemales that have plenty of glands but no milk are lacking the prolactin stimulation to start.
+Treat mom with Metoclopramide.
+Give two mg every six hours.
+Mom should come into milk by the third treatment.
+Metoclopramide comes in an injectable or oral product and releases prolactin hormone to start milking process.
 This treatment is great for C-Section moms.